 Kidney transplantation is the treatment method of choice for patients with terminal kidney failure .
 Transplant patients require frequent follow-up examinations to detect potential complications at an early stage.
 Therefore, biopsies are performed during aftercare.
 They are generally considered to be safe, but it remains an invasive procedure with a risk for complications, at worst of losing the transplant [2; 3].
 A metabolite based, non-invasive test for the detection of acute rejection after transplantation would improve clinical detection of asymptomatic rejection to arrange a control biopsy or to supplement the physician’s assessment of patients with non-specific symptoms such as fever.

-PARASOL is an open-label multicenter prospective observational (non-interventional) study w/o follow-up
+PARASOL is a multicenter prospective observational (non-interventional) study w/o follow-up

 Regensburg University Hospital (Prof. Dr. Bernhard Banas); Medical University Vienna (Prof. Dr. Georg Böhmig); Institute for Clinical and Experimental Medicine Prague (Prof. MUDr.
 Ondřej Viklický, CSc.); Centre Hospitalier Universitaire Grenoble Alpes (Prof. Dr. Lionel Rostaing); Bellvitge University Hospital Barcelona (Dr. Oriol Bestard)

 Urine samples from renal allograft patients ≥14 days after transplantation